Differentiable Clustering with Perturbed Spanning Forests: Limitations

 \section{Limitations}

 At present, our implementation of Kruskal's algorithm is incompatible with processing very large batch sizes at train time.
+However, as our method can use mini-batches, it is suitable for training deep learning models on large data sets.
+For example, we use a batch size of 64 (similar to that for standard classification models) for all experiments detailed in our submission.
+Other methods that focus on cluster assignment, rather than pairwise clustering, often have an $n \times k$ parametrization, whose efficiency will depend on the comparison between $n$ (batch size) and $k$ (number of clusters).

 At inference time this is not the case, since gradients need not be back-propagated hence, any implementation of Kruskal's algorithm can be used such as the union-find implementation.
 Faster GPU compatible implementations of Kruskal's algorithm for training are certainly possible ; improvements could be made using a binary heap or a GPU parallelized merge sort.
 In many learning experiments the batch sizes are typically of values $\{32, 64, 128, 256, 512\}$, so our current implementation is sufficient, however, for some specific applications (such as bio-informatics experiments requiring tens of thousands of points in a batch), it would be necessary to improve upon the current implementation.
 This is mainly an engineering task relating to data-structures and GPU programming, and is beyond the scope of this paper.

 Finally, our clustering approach solves a linear program whose argmax solution is a matroid problem with a greedy single-linkage criterion.
-Whilst we saw that this method is effective for differentiable clustering in both the supervised and semi-supervised setting, there may well be other linkage criteria which also take the form of LP's but whom are more robust to outliers and noise in the train data set.
+Whilst we saw that this method is effective for differentiable clustering in both the supervised and semi-supervised setting, there may well be other linkage criteria which also take the form of LP's but whom are more robust to outliers and noise in the train dataset.
 This line of work is outside the scope of the paper, but is closely related and could help improve our differentiable spanning forests framework.